SPARK FX 2019: CONFERENCE

 Graduating from Florida State University with a Bachelor of Fine Arts degree, Michelle quickly moved from short films and independent productions to feature film with 2000’s X-Men.
 Since then, she has worked on over fifty films and television shows.

+Mike Cozens is a Senior Animation Supervisor based in Vancouver, supervising on many films, including The Hobbit, Alita: Battle Angel, The Suicide Squad and recently Guardians of the Galaxy Vol. 3.
 As an Animation Supervisor, Mike Cozens executes the director’s vision for the story by populating films with rich performances on photoreal digital characters and creatures.
 His team uses a wide variety of techniques to create fresh, believable performances for characters.

-Mike is from Vancouver.
 He grew up in an artistic environment with his mother designing clothing for Christine Lingerie and his father, a creative director and partner in a successful advertising agency.
-His father studied design at Art Center in Los Angeles in the 1960’s and was a friend of Marv Newland, a well-known Canadian animator.
+His father studied design at the Art Center in Los Angeles in the 1960’s and was a friend of Marv Newland, a well-known Canadian animator.
 When Mike was a kid, his father would take him to animation festivals to see Marv’s films.
 This was a big inspiration to where Mike’s artistic energy would later land.
 He went on to study classical animation in 1999 and completed a CG short called Broker in 2000, which played on the festival circuit and was nominated for several awards.

 Generalist Supervisor // ILM